The Methodology: How Our Panel Ranks America's 100 Greatest Golf Courses - Golf Digest

 How well does the overall feel and atmosphere of the course reflect or uphold the traditional values of the game?

 To arrive at a course's final score, we total its averages in the seven categories, doubling Shot Values.
-A course needs 45 evaluations over the past eight years to be eligible for America's 100 Greatest and the Second 100 Greatest.
+A course needs 60 evaluations over the past 10 years to be eligible for America's 100 Greatest and the Second 100 Greatest (new Second 100 Greatest ranking to be live shortly).